wangfanfff/RiboDecode/readme.md

-#  RiboDecode: Deep Generative Optimization of mRNA Codon Sequences for Enhanced Protein Production and Therapeutic Efficacy.
+#  RiboDecode: Deep Generative Optimization of mRNA Codon Sequences for Enhanced mRNA Translation and Therapeutic Efficacy.

 ## Overview
-RiboDecode is a deep learning-based tool designed to optimize mRNA codon sequences to enhance protein production and therapeutic efficacy.
+RiboDecode is a deep learning-based tool designed to optimize mRNA codon sequences to enhance mRNA translation and therapeutic efficacy.
 This repository provides the necessary code and resources to predict and optimize mRNA translation levels in various cellular environments.

 ## Environment
 To set up the environment, ensure you have the following dependencies installed: